platipy/platipy/animations.rst

 Animations cover a wide range of use cases, from movement to image changes, and beyond.
 But don't let the great power go to your head: some actions will always be slow on the XO laptops.
 For instance, animating over the ``angle`` attribute.
+Basically, you want to avoid dynamic drawing as much as possible.
 As you use more animations, test your creation on the XO laptop directly to see how it performs.

 If you want to see all the easings and animations in action, there is an `example <https://github.com/platipy/spyral/blob/master/examples/animations.py>`_ in the Spyral github.